 At Charles Sturt University, we were lucky enough to host leading human rights activist Associate Professor Leonie Pihama as a visiting scholar.
-Leonie visited us from New Zealand to give an exclusive lecture, participate in panel discussions and collaborate with others in a number of conversation circles.
+Leonie visited us from New Zealand to give an exclusive lecture, participate in panel discussions and collaborate with others in conversation circles.

 Insight sat down with Leonie

-As a researcher and activist, a large portion of Leonie’s work is centred on issues facing contemporary indigenous people, specifically in New Zealand.
+As a researcher and activist, much of Leonie’s work is centred on issues facing contemporary Indigenous people, specifically in New Zealand.

-“A lot of our work is based around looking at the regeneration and resurgence of traditional knowledge – so knowledge, language, culture, ceremony – all of those things that are about Indigenous wellbeing.
+“A lot of our work is based around looking at the regeneration and resurgence of traditional knowledge – so knowledge, language, culture, ceremony – all of those things about Indigenous wellbeing.

 “The other part of the work is thinking about the impact and the destruction that colonisation caused to those knowledges.
 And the consequences or outcomes of those disruptions – what was the impact of that?

-“What’s been the impact of denial of language?
-What’s been the impact of separation of families?
-What’s been the impact of removal from land?
-What’s been the impact of denial of culture and ceremony?
+“What’s been the impact of the denial of language, separation of families, removal from land, and denial of culture and ceremony?